Balearic slinger: In classical sources

 The Balearic slingers are documented in the works of Strabo, Diodorus Siculus, Florus, Livy, Polybius, Sallust and Zonaras.
 Virgil mentions them in The Georgics, and Ovid in Metamorphoses.
 In the modern era, Miquel Costa i Llobera mentioned them in several of his odes concerning the traditions and culture of Mallorca.

 Equipment and weapon

 Projectiles used by slingers.
 Museo de Menorca.

 They were equipped with a goat skin shield and an iron-tipped or fire-hardened javelin for close combat.
 In battle, they used three slings: one was larger for longer shots, worn around the waist; another of medium size was held in the hand; and a smaller one for close-range shots, worn on the head.
 The projectile could be launched in different ways, but they essentially had three types of shots (one for each sling).
-The slings were (and still are) made from fibres of perennial grasses, esparto, with an odd number of strands of fibre, commonly five, forming a braid.
+The slings were (and still are) made from fibres of perennial grasses, esparto, or other materials such as agave cactus, with an odd number of strands of fibre, commonly five, forming a braid.
 The projectiles, called glandes, were launched after three spins of their slings and could be made of stone, terracotta, or lead.
 They could weigh up to 500 g, and their effects on enemy troops were powerful.